 One of the first symptoms to appear will be lacrimation of the eye, or an intense tearing.
 This is usually followed by conjunctivitis, the inflammation of the conjunctivae, or mucous membranes covering the white of the eye and the inner side of the eyelids.
-This usually provides the red color that we often see in the eye and the fluid coming from the eye may now become thickened.
+This usually provides the red color that we often see in the eye.
+You may also notice the fluid coming from the eye thickening.

 This thickened material from the eye can also begin to appear on the bird’s feathers as further evidence that something is wrong.
 The eyes can become quite inflamed and swollen from the constant irritation and the bird’s constantly rubbing their eyes.
 The face-scratching and possible ocular and nasal discharge can also mimic other respiratory diseases, such as coryza.

-Because of the constant tearing, the worm eggs will be washed out, traveling back down the lacrimal duct before make their way down the esophagus to be passed in the feces of the bird to begin the cycle all over again.
+The constant tearing wash the worm eggs out, back down the lacrimal duct before make their way down the esophagus to be passed in the feces of the bird to begin the cycle all over again.

 The only way to get control of this situation is to eliminate the cockroach as the vector.
 Spray the coop and all pens with an insecticide designed to kill cockroaches.
-Removal of the worms from under the nictitating membrane can be accomplished by using tweezers and picking them out, one by one.
+You can remove the worms from under the nictitating membrane with tweezers, picking them out one by one.
 They will be about three quarters of an inch to approximately one inch in length and approximately the same diameter as a piece of thread.

-In all above treatments, the eyes must be flushed immediately using pure water to eliminate both the contaminants and cresol, Lysol, or VetRx used to kill the worms.
-Birds may have to be treated several times, depending on how bad the infestation is to begin with.
+Immediately following all above treatments, the eyes must be flushed with pure water to eliminate contaminants and the cresol, Lysol, or VetRx used to kill the worms.
+Birds may have to be treated several times, depending on how bad the infestation had become.

-All pens should be thoroughly cleaned and disinfected with a cresol-based disinfectant to make sure any worms and eggs are killed.
-Discard all manure since roaches are known to hide underneath, then follow up by spraying the area with both insecticide and disinfectant.
+All pens must be thoroughly cleaned and disinfected with a cresol-based disinfectant to make sure all worms and eggs are killed.
+Be sure to discard all manure because roaches are known to hide beneath it.
+Then, follow up by spraying the area with both insecticide and disinfectant.

 Peter Brown, aka The Chicken Doctor, has been caring for chickens for over 50 years and holds an AAS in poultry science.
 Peter is a regular on The Chicken Whisperer radio show and founder of First State Veterinary Supply.